MokkoTan/Risk-Analytics-in-Banking-using-Python/ReadMe.md

 ### Insights

 - Age is the main factor to look into

 - Occupation of the Applicant & their total income

 - Number of family member

 - Realty Ownership / Car Ownership

-- Methods to prevent company from loosing money
+- Methods to prevent company from loosing money :

+                                          - Denying the Loan

+                                          - Reducing the Loan Amount

+                                          - Lending at Higher Interest Rate
+- Improve the data by collecting ：

+                           - Expenses Pattern

+                           - Assets

 .